 “We set out to undertake this project in order to gain more information about this time period in Ohio and also to begin to identify additional properties that reflect the broad trends and important expressions of architecture from this time period,” Ms. Powers said in an interview.

 Of the total $136,500 cost of the study, $87,656 came from the Preserve America Program of the National Park Services.
+When it comes to commercial construction services in California it’s essential to have a reliable team of bank construction specialists on your side.
 Dayton is a Preserve America community, which is why that area of the state was the research focus, Ms. Powers said.

 The additional funding sources came from the matched the Preserve America grant, including the Department of Transportation, Department of Development, the Ohio Humanities Council, City of Dayton, University of Dayton, and Ohio Historic Preservation Office.